On the Visibility category of the Shafarevich--Tate group: Explicit de Jong construction for orders and

-\begin{proof}[Proof of \Cref{thm:minimality_CremonaMazur_order3}] Fisher has a database \cite{Fisher_Database_Order3Sha} of $\Sha(E)[3]$ for all elliptic curves $E/\Q$ of conductor less than $300{,}000$.
-It has $123{,}796$ ternary cubics each representing a pair $\{ \pm \sigma \}$ of non-zero elements of $\Sha(E)[3]$, of which only $252$ are diagonal torsors (i.e., of the form $f(x,y,z)=ax^3+by^3+cz^3+mxyz$).
-For any non-diagonal ternary cubic, the function \texttt{CMcurveForIndex3Torsor} defined in file \texttt{magma/Minimality\_CremonaMazur\_index3.m} constructs the Cremona--Mazur curve $C$ of genus $4$ over an at-most biquadratic number field $K$, as described in \Cref{subsec:explicit_cremona_mazur_for_n_3}.
-Then we search among primes less than $1000$ that are totally split in $K$, for a prime $p$ such that the corresponding $L$-polynomial $L_p(C,t)$ has an irreducible factor of degree $6$.
-Finding such a prime certifies that there are no non-trivial sub-abelian varieties of $\Jac(C)$ containing $E$, and thus $\Jac(C)$ is a minimal visualizing object.
-For all but $599$ of the non-diagonal ternary cubics, we managed to find such a prime witness to certify minimal visualization, accounting for over $99\%$ of the non-diagonal torsors in Fisher's database.
-The data of prime witnesses can be found in the folder \texttt{data/sha\_order3\_data/}, organised in the same format as Fisher's original dataset. \end{proof}
+\begin{proof}[Proof of \Cref{thm:minimality_CremonaMazur_order3}] Fisher's database \cite{Fisher_Database_Order3Sha} provides, for each elliptic curve $E/\Q$ of conductor less than $300{,}000$, a list of ternary cubics representing the non-zero elements of $\Sha(E)[3]$ up to sign.
+Restricting to curves without a rational $3$-isogeny leaves $90{,}932$ such ternary cubics.
+For each one, the function \texttt{CMcurveForIndex3Torsor} defined in \texttt{magma/Minimality\_CremonaMazur\_index3.m} constructs the de Jong curve $X$ of genus $4$ over an at-most biquadratic number field $K$ using the cubic extension $M=K(E)[z]/(z^3-g(\xi,\eta))$ of $K(E)$ described above.
+We then search among primes less than $1000$ that are totally split in $K$, for a prime $p$ such that the corresponding $L$-polynomial $L_p(X,t)$ has an irreducible factor of degree $6$.
+Finding such a prime certifies that there are no non-trivial sub-abelian varieties of $\Jac(X)$ containing $E$, and thus $\Jac(X)$ is a minimal visualizing object.
+For every one of the $90{,}932$ ternary cubics, we found such a prime witness.
+The witnesses are recorded in the \texttt{data/} directory: the original files from Fisher's website live in \texttt{sha\_order3\_raw/}, their restriction to curves without a rational $3$-isogeny in \texttt{sha\_order3\_no3\_iso/}, and the same files annotated with the prime witnesses in \texttt{sha\_order3\_no3\_iso\_witnessed/}.
+Intermediate per-torsor files consumed by the Magma computation sit in the two \texttt{sha\_order3\_processed} variants. \end{proof}

-\begin{remark} For the remaining $599$ ternary cubics, the algorithm either timed out after $60$ seconds, or failed to find a prime $p < 1000$ with a degree-$6$ irreducible factor of the $L$-polynomial $L_p(C,t)$.
-Despite the strong computational evidence that the Cremona--Mazur construction yields a minimal visualization in the order $3$ case, further investigation of the remaining cases, and into the general question, is required. \end{remark}